 More than 6 million people visit emergency rooms in the United States each year with chest pain.

 We understand that minutes can mean the difference between life and death when someone is having a heart attack, known in medicine as a myocardial infarction.
-Fast, accurate diagnosis of heart attacks (and, in particular, ST-elevation myocardial infarction) is important to ensure a safe and rapid recovery.
+Fast, accurate diagnosis of heart attacks (and, in particular, ST-elevation myocardial infarction, or STEMI) is important to ensure a safe and rapid recovery.